Sam Bendat has a story about his career... so far

-As the the CEO and other key personnel stepped back in 2016 I began to command more responsibility for the company as a whole, taking weekly skype calls with one of the co-founders based out of Shanghai.
+As the the CEO and other key personnel stepped back in 2016 I began to command more responsibility for the company as a whole, weekly one-on-ones with one of the co-founders based out of Shanghai was the norm.
 I moved from managing one city to managing the company in its entirety, remotely managing a staff of 5 and my own staff of 4.
 When I started with HomeHello we had maybe 65 cleaners onboard, when I left we had nearly 140 cleaners in total.
 Our recruitment processes were optimized and demand was being met as continued to grow.

-I am proud to say that not longer after I left HomeHello was acquired by another player in the market.
+I am proud to say that not longer after I left HomeHello was acquired by a competitor in the market.
 I did have a vesting contract as part of my agreement with HomeHello.
 I had a lot of fun with HomeHello and learned a lot about business operations and management and view it as a great early win in my career.